Aboriginal land and permits

 Permits for entry and other activities

-You may need an entry permit and other permits, if you're planning to go fishing, camping, filming, bush walking, hunting or travelling in remote areas of the Northern Territory (NT).
+You may need an entry permit and other permits, if you're planning to go fishing, camping, filming, bush walking, hunting, undertaking research or travelling in remote areas of the Northern Territory (NT).

 This is because large areas of the NT are Aboriginal land.